Avoiding these common garage door repairs will leave your home at risk!

-Improperly operating auto-reverse mechanisms have cause many serious injuries.
+Improperly operating auto-reverse mechanisms have caused many serious injuries.
 As we mentioned above, garage doors are under an immense about of tension and weigh a lot.
 The CPSC recommends testing your reversing mechanism every month.
 If this mechanism fails, disconnect your opener until it is repaired.
-Safety sensors are also a vital part of your auto reverse system.
+Safety sensors are also a vital part of your auto-reverse system.
 Most of the time you can adjust these on your own if they’re out of alignment.

 We strongly recommend changing your garage door opener if your current one was made before 1993.
 If you need help adjusting, repairing, or replacing any part of your automatic reversal system – give us a call.